E-W-K/E-W-K/README.md

 - 👋 Hi, I’m @E-W-K
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Full Stack Web Development and Data Science
-- 🌱 I’m currently learning Python , SQL, Statistics for Data science on various Education Platforms
+- 🌱 I’m currently learning Python, SQL, Statistics for Data science on various Education Platforms
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me : Email @estherwangui889@gmail.com